Hardwired (novel)

 Hardwired is a 1986 cyberpunk science fiction novel by American writer Walter Jon Williams.

 It was nominated for the 1987 Locus Award.
+Williams stated that the novel Damnation Alley, by Roger Zelazny, was an inspiration for his book.

 Plot summary

 The Orbital Corporations won the Rock War, and now they control the world.

 Ex-pilot Cowboy, "hardwired" via skull sockets directly to his lethal electronic hardware, teams up with Sarah, an equally cyborgized gun-for-hire, to make a last stab at independence.
 Cowboy is hired by a Russian named Arkady to transport contraband medicine across "The Line" while Sarah takes an assassination job for an Orbital agent named Cunningham.
 Both of them find themselves betrayed by their employers and soon are forced into hiding.
 The two form an uneasy alliance, both romantic and professional, as they fight the Orbitals to survive.

 Editions

 A 30th Anniversary Edition was published in 2011 with noticeable edits and changes to the text of the book.

 Series

 HardWired is part of a series which includes: